- Program accepts students in August and January

 Reserve officers usually have the same duties as a patrol officer, depending on the certification level.
 But in most of Idaho, the position is unpaid and is not benefited.
 They may also attend meetings with civic groups; participate in and conduct public awareness/education programs at schools; work with the schools on specialized drug awareness programs (DARE); volunteer for patrolling holidays, parades, and three day weekends.

 The Law Enforcement Program is designed to prepare graduates to enter the law enforcement field.
 The Enforcement program has been duly approved by the Idaho Peace Officers Standards Training (POST) Council, thus eliminating the graduates' need to attend the basic police academy before taking the certification exam.
 Because the Law Enforcement Program is driven by POST standards for certification into the law enforcement field, applicants to the program must meet POST standards for admission.
-These admission standards include a background check into the applicant's criminal, driving, and psychological record.
+These admission standards include a background check into the applicant's criminal, and driving record.
+A polygraph exam will be given the first week of classes.
+The polygraph must be successfully passed in order to continue in the law enforcement program.
+Additional Requirements include the Physical Readiness Test.

 Paying for College